-Erin Ficker is a Training and Technical Assistance Specialist for the Central Resource Team of SAMHSA’s CAPT.
-As a T/TA Specialist Erin works to coordinate, broker, and deliver T/TA services to grantees within the Central Resource Team’s service area.
-Erin is a trainer of the Substance Abuse Prevention Specialist Training (SAPST).
-In that role, Erin assisted in the development of the training of trainers model for the revised SAPST curriculum and assisted in the coordination of rolling out the curriculum in the Central Region.
-Erin currently services as the primary T/TA contact for Illinois, Indiana, Ohio, North Dakota, and West Virginia.
+Erin Ficker is the associate coordinator for the Central Resource Team of SAMHSA’s CAPT.
+As the associate coordinator, Erin works to coordinate, broker, and deliver T/TA services to grantees within the Central Resource Team’s service area.
+Erin is a trainer of the Substance Abuse Prevention Skills Training (SAPST).
+In that role, Erin assisted in the development of the training of trainers model for the revised SAPST curriculum and assisted in the coordination of rolling out the curriculum in the Central region.
+Erin currently services as the primary T/TA contact for Illinois, Indiana, and North Dakota.

 Prior to joining SAMHSA’s CAPT, Erin worked with Prevention First to provide training and technical assistance services to substance abuse prevention grantees throughout Illinois.
 She developed and facilitated both in-person and web-based trainings on evidence-based prevention practices, as well as grant reporting and requirements.
 Previously, Erin served as a program evaluator at the Center for Prevention Research and Development where, as part of a team, conducted annual evaluations of state prevention grantees.
 She also provided consultation and support for communities using data for community planning.
 Erin holds a master’s degree in public affairs from the University of Texas at Austin, and a bachelor of arts degree from The Evergreen State College.